Robert Bloink, Esq., LL.M.

 William H. Byrnes, Esq., LL.M.

-William Byrnes is the leader of Summit Business Media’s Financial Advisory Publications for the Reference Division.
+William Byrnes is the leader of Summit Professional Network’s Financial Advisory Publications for the Reference Division.
 He has achieved authoritative prominence with more than 38 book and compendium volumes, 25 book & treatise chapters, 750 articles, and a monthly subscriber tax newsletter, Tax Facts Intelligence.
 He was a Senior Manager, then Associate Director of international tax for Coopers and Lybrand (which subsequently amalgamated into PricewaterhouseCoopers) practicing in Africa, Europe, Asia, and the Caribbean.

 He has been commissioned and consulted by a number of governments on their tax and fiscal policy.
 He has served as a strategic board member for companies in several industries including fashion, durable medical equipment, office furniture, and technology.